digininja/DVWA/README.md

 If you are using a Debian based Linux distribution, you will need to install the following packages _(or their equivalent)_:

-`apt-get -y install apache2 mysql-server php5 php5-mysql php5-gd`
+`apt-get -y install apache2 mysql-server php php-mysqli php-gd`

 ### Database Setup

 To set up the database, simply click on the `Setup DVWA` button in the main menu, then click on the `Create / Reset Database` button.
 This will create / reset the database for you with some data in.

-If you receive an error while trying to create your database, make sure your database credentials are correct within `./config/config.inc.php`.
+If you receive an error while trying to create your database, make sure your database credentials are correct within `./config/config.inc.php`. *This differs from config.inc.php.dist, which is an example file.*

 The variables are set to the following by default: